19hours/sg-statutes/Acts/Income Tax Act.md

 (a) any amalgamation of companies where the notice of amalgamation under section 215F of the Companies Act (Cap.
 50) or a certificate of approval under section 14A of the Banking Act (Cap.
 19) is issued on or after 22nd January 2009; and

-(b) such other amalgamation of companies as the Minister may approve.
+(b) such other amalgamation of companies as the Minister, or such person as he may appoint, may approve.

 [27/2009 wef 22/01/2009]

+[Act 29 of 2012 wef 18/12/2012]

 (3) For the purpose of this section, the date of amalgamation of companies is —